chuckaustin/devilsRiver/README.md

 The files 'sceua.m' and 'cceua.m' are functions used to implement the Shuffled Complex Evolution global optimization routine (SCE-UA).
 The routine is described in the paper "Effective and efficient global optimization for conceptual rainfall-runoff models" by Duan, Gupta, and Sorooshian, in Water Resources Research, vol 28, pp. 1015-1031, 1992.

 The main script, 'stabilizeImagery.m,' was written in MATLAB R2017b, and requires the Image Processing Toolbox.
-To use the algorithm, simply run the script, keeping the directory structure the same as it appears in the repository.
+To use the algorithm, simply run the script, keeping the directory structure as it appears in the repository.
 At the end, a stabilized set of images is produced and stored in the folder 'TIFFs - corrected.'